 The LSU School of Social Work offers several continuing education opportunities throughout the year.
 Some upcoming sessions include:

-New Board Approved Clinical Supervisor Training
+New Board Approved Clinical Supervisor Training - Coming in Early 2019

 The supervisory relationship in social work is the most powerful vehicle for improving worker skills and for ensuring clients are served effectively and efficiently.
 The New Board Approved Clinical Supervisor Training workshop is for social workers wanting to expand their knowledge and practice skills to develop and sustain productive and satisfying relationships with supervisees and other colleagues.

 Participants will examine traditional and evidence-based models of clinical supervision and apply to current challenges shaping social work practice in diverse settings.
 Attention is paid to ethical issues that emerge in the supervisory relationship.
 Multicultural issues and strategies for enhancing cultural competence in the practice of supervision are also addressed.